Accelerate-AI/SQL/README.md

 - Understand concepts in a step wise manner
 - Practice regularly based on complexity
 - Apply learning techniques to solve business questions
+- SQL is just one of the dimension captured here

 ## SQL Concepts